Frankenstein 1970: Production

-Home video
+Home media

 For years, the only home video release available of Frankenstein 1970 was a pan and scan version on VHS.
 In October 2009, Warner Bros. included the film on the DVD Karloff & Lugosi Horror Classics, along with three other movies.
 This release of Frankenstein 1970 features an audio commentary track by co-star Charlotte Austin and fan historians Tom Weaver and Bob Burns.
+Frankenstein 1970 was released in 2019 on Blu-ray as part of the Warner Archive Collection.

+Howard Stern talked about the movie on his Sirius XM radio show.
+His father, Ben Stern would watch it on television and would call Howard "Schutter".